LaunchCodeEducation/lchs/src/chapters/more-flask/project.rst

    Whoa!
 Success without ANY valid data!

-Your application lets users access any webpage on your site if they know its path.
+Your application lets users access any webpage on your site if they know its URL.
 However, they should only be able to reach the success page if they submit valid data from the form.
 You need to fix this!

 #.
 In the ``return redirect()`` statement, add ``code = 307`` after the